xmrbrz/edx-platform/docs/en_us/platform_api/source/mobile/endpoints.rst

 .. _edX PlatformMobile  API Endpoints:

 ################################################
-edX Platform Mobile API Endpoints
+EdX Platform Mobile API Endpoints
 ################################################

-The edX Platform Mobile API enables you to view information about users and their course enrollments, course information, and videos and transcripts.
+Use the edX Platform Mobile API enables to view information about users and their course enrollments, course information, and videos and transcripts.

 The following tasks and endpoints are currently supported.